Twitch Achievements – 4 Basic Achievements to Get You Started

 • Stream on 12 different days

-You need to achieve all of the above during a 30-day period, so once you decide that it’s time to work on this, you really need to get into it.
+You must complete all of the above within a 30-day period.
+Therefore, once you decide it’s time to focus on this, you need to fully commit to it.

-The best advice here is similar to the one regarding becoming an Affiliate, you need to organize your time and be consistent, as well as work on the promotion.
+The best advice here is akin to that for becoming an Affiliate: you must organize your time, remain consistent, and concentrate on promotion.

-But don’t be too annoying with the promotion, as that is a big error and will not make you seem cool.
+However, avoid being excessively pushy with the promotion, as this is a major mistake and will not make you seem cool.

-Once you do that and create a stable and dedicated audience, it will become way easier to come close to becoming a Partner.
+Once you achieve that and establish a stable and dedicated audience, it will be significantly easier to pursue becoming a Partner.

 FAQ